Easy Ways to Learn the English Language Quicker…

-Many words and phrases in the English language can’t be literally translated and these are called idioms.
-Learning these examples of which include “raining like cats and dogs” or “best thing since sliced bread” will give you a better understanding of what locals mean and help you not to be confused during a conversation.
+The plethora of words and phrases in the English language that can’t be translated are often called idioms.
+Learning these examples (of which include “raining like cats and dogs” or “the best thing since sliced bread”) will give you a better understanding of what locals mean and help you not to “get bent out of shape”.

 - Label your home

-Words help form sentences, so in a bid to develop your vocabulary try to label various objects in your home.
-Simply place sticky notes next to each object and read them out loud whenever you get the chance.
+Developing your vocabulary can be achieved by labelling various objects in your home.
+Place sticky notes next to each object, and read them out loud whenever you get the chance.

 - Write notes to yourself